Foreign workers gaffe sets PCs back

 Vern Krishna, Financial Post · Wednesday, Feb.
 9, 2011

 What a difference a generation makes in the composition of the Canadian bar and the international competencies required of Canadian lawyers, who are broadening their horizons and becoming increasingly international in outlook and scope of work.
 More foreign-trained lawyers are immigrating into Canada; more Canadians are going to study abroad in foreign law schools; and law firms are looking at forging international partnerships in Europe and the Middle East.
-Read the rest of this entry
+Continue reading “Canada’s lawyers broadening their horizons”

 UToronto to offer bridging for foreign-trained lawyers